 - The offender was convicted of sexual assault or aggravated sexual assault.
 This applies even if the offender was only convicted of one sexual assault offense.

-If you’ve been charged with a sex crime in New Jersey, you could be labeled a sex offender for the rest of your life.
-When the stakes are this high, you need an experienced criminal defense lawyer on your side in court.
-To set up a free, completely confidential legal consultation, call the Law Offices of John J. Zarych right away at (609) 616-4956.
-We are proud to represent clients throughout the state of New Jersey, including but not limited to Atlantic County, Cape May County, Ocean County, Camden County, and Burlington County.
+If you have been charged with a sex crime in New Jersey, you could be labeled a sex offender for the rest of your life.
+You need an experienced New Jersey criminal defense lawyer on your side in court.
+To set up a free, completely confidential legal consultation, call the Law Offices of John J. Zarych at (609) 616-4956.